atepoorthuis/02526-idv-2020/src/routes/weeks/week12/week12.md

 ## Importing CSV files with d3-dsv
 So far, we have always imported data directly from `.js` files (which in turn exported a variable with the data in the right format).
 In practice, data often 'lives' in `.json` or `.csv` files that cannot be readily imported into a JavaScript application.
 You might remember that for smaller datasets we can convert things manually with online services like [Mr Data Converter](https://shancarter.github.io/mr-data-converter/) or export from R with [jsonlite](https://cran.r-project.org/web/packages/jsonlite/index.html).
 But for larger datasets, it is often more convenient to directly load the data into your project.
 To aid in this process, we can, again, use one of the `d3` libraries, in this case [d3-dsv](https://github.com/d3/d3-dsv).

 This library allows us to parse or read CSV data into a format that we can work with within JavaScript.
 To use it, we will also need to use [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) to, well, actually fetch the external file or resource that holds our csv data.
 Using `fetch` also forces us to engage with one core concept of JavaScript that we have so far avoided: asynchronicity (see [Eloquent JavaScript Chapter 11](https://eloquentjavascript.net/11_async.html)).
+To make this a bit easier to work with, we will create an [async function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) to fetch our data.

 In this section, we will replace our direct `import` of the HDB resale data with a process that will fetch and parse the data from a `.csv` file instead.
 The key steps are as follows: